 Faringdon Bowling Club was founded in 1911 by J. Anns; J. Cadel; E. Belcher; G. Page; E. Chamberlain; E. Heavens; George Liddiard; G. Luker; J. Porter.
 All very big names in Faringdon at the time.
-The cricket club offered a strip of their playing field, with use of their pavilion, mower and roller, at a rent of £3 3s for the season.
+The cricket club offered a strip of their playing field on Southampton Street, with use of their pavilion, mower and roller, at a rent of £3 3s for the season.
 The first game was played on the 21st June 1912 against Lechlade.
 During the following winter it was realised that the turf had been incorrectly laid and had to be re-laid.
 The club had financial problems in the beginning and the members often had to donate extra money to help the situation.
 In July 1914 George Liddiard offered to provide a piece of land next to the cricket ground in Southampton Street next to the Tennis Club and White Horse Dairy for a full length green, but owing to the start of World War I this offer was put to one side for the duration.
 In 1918 George Liddiard announced he had purchased the orchard from Mr Chamberlain and offered a portion of it as a gift to the club.
 This excellent offer was accepted.
 In 1945 Polish soldiers and German prisoners renovated the green.
 George’s brother Frank Liddiard also had strong connections with the club during his lifetime.
 He won various competitions and was the club president up to his death in 1954.

-Extracted from: The Changing Faces of Faringdon and Surrounding Villages – Book 3 p 42-44.
+Extracted from: The Changing Faces of Faringdon and Surrounding Villages – Book 1 p85 & Book 3 p 42-44.
 By Rosemary Church, Jim Brown, Millie Bryan and Beryl Newman.
-Robert Boyd Publications.
-Now out of print.
+Robert Boyd Publications 1999 & 2003.